indie-mirror/indienet-docs/content/engine/technology-stack/protocol.en.md

 <iframe src="https://lou.lt/@mastodonusercount/99252518927131758/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="600"></iframe><script src="https://lou.lt/embed.js" async="async"></script>

 A major goal of our project is to raise the number of ActivityPub instances by at least an order of magnitude as Indienet apps are, by definition, instances of one.

+### Resources

+  * [jsonld.js](https://github.com/digitalbazaar/jsonld.js): “This library is an implementation of the JSON-LD specification in JavaScript.”
+  * [See Radar](../../../radar) for links to other ActivityPub implementations.